 Hormonal imbalances and estrogen loss don't just affect your fertility levels—they can affect your skin, too.
 One of the most common manifestations of this in your 30s?
 A dry scalp and the flakes to prove it.

 If you're entering your 30s, it's time to start making those annual trips to the eye doctor a priority.
-Approximately 25.5 million adult Americans suffer from vision loss, and age-related eye conditions, including macular degeneration, dry eye, glaucoma, and blindness, become more prevalent as middle age approaches.
+According to the CDC, by 2050, an estimated 8.96 million Americans over age 40 are predicted to suffer from uncorrectable vision impairment.

 Those blues you simply can't beat may become a permanent fixture in your 30s if you don't seek treatment.
 According to the Anxiety and Depression Association of America, the average age of onset for persistent depressive disorder is 31 years old, while major depressive disorder tends to pop up most often at 32.5 years.